CodeHQ/IdentityManagement/Readme.md

 ### Getting Started

+Install the nuget package:
+>Install-Package IdentityManagement.MVC
+>
-Install the nuget package and it will create an Area named IdentityManagement and add these three example user and role configurations to the Models folder:
+It will create an Area named IdentityManagement and add these three example user and role configurations to the Models folder:

 ApplicationUserManager.cs